3mdeb/blog.3mdeb.com/source/_posts/2016-07-25-edk2-development-on-armv8-platform-hikey-lemaker-version.markdown

 This is second post from series about LeMaker version of HiKey board from 96boards Customer Edition family.
 [Previous](2016/05/19/powering-on-96boards-compatible-lemaker-hikey-armv8-for-uefi-development/) post focused on describing hardware part.
-In this post I would like to show how to start UEFI/EDK2 development on ARMv8 platform.
+In this post I would like to show how to setup firmware development and testing environment.

-This post highly rely on [96boards documentation](https://github.com/96boards/documentation/wiki/HiKeyUEFI), so kudos to 96boards for providing lot of information for developers.
+This post highly rely on [96boards documentation](https://github.com/96boards/documentation/wiki/HiKeyUEFI), so kudos to 96boards and LeMaker for providing lot of information for developers.

 ## Obtain pre-compiled binaries